hetzneronline/community-content/tutorials/ProsodyOnDebian.md

 Lets create the admin user.
 `prosodyctl adduser holu@example.com`

 You can now log in via any XMPP client.
-The most popular clients are [Gajim](https://gajim.org/) for desktop and [Conversations](https://conversations.im/) for mobile usage.
-A new and modern clients is [Dino](https://dino.im/) for example.
-For more clients take a look [here](https://xmpp.org/software/clients.html).

-### Compliance Tester
+## Step 5 - Optional:  Compliance Tester
 You should create a seperate user for the tester as you have to submit credentials.
 `prosodyctl adduser compliance@example.com`

 Enter the credentials into the [Compliance Tester](https://compliance.conversations.im/add/) and submit them.
-You should pass here all tests except two informal tests for XEP-0156 and XEP-0363, which are not important for ranking nor for the features.
+You should pass here all tests except the informal tests for XEP-0156, which is not important for ranking nor for the features.
 The XEP-0077 only passes if you have enabled `mod_register` in the configuration file.
 You should not enable it for a private server and create new accounts with `prosodyctl`
 You can also subscribe to periodic reports for this server at the bottom left after you submitted the credentials.